BrentBrightling/swap/README.md

-Swap App - Hack The North app
+Swap App - Hack The North app using Moxtra and Coinbase